erikaltelarrea/NFL-calendar/README.md

 	$\bullet$ $\text{Intradivisional matches}$ $=$ { $(i,j): i < j, i,j \in \ \text{Division A} $} $\cup$ { $(i,j): i < j, i,j \in \ \text{Division B} $}

 # Use
-One must install the AMPL language and place all the archives in the same directory and run the calendari_NFL.run file.
+One must install the AMPL language, place all the archives in the same directory and run the `calendari_NFL.run` file.

 # Authors
 Erik Altelarrea-Ferré and Álvaro Ortiz Villa.